BielRoig/hfeb-guide/content/docs/matchup-spread/ponza.md

 ## The Lobstercon Version

-A special note has to be made about the Ponza version that posted a result at **Lobstercon**.
+A special note has to be made about the Ponza version that Top8 at **Lobstercon**.

 That list is basically GW, but post-board it splashes blue for **Meddling Mage** and red for **Pyroclasm**.
 From your point of view, this makes the matchup even harder to read.

-It isn't fully clear how the opponent should sideboard against hFEB, because they have many potentially strong cards but not all of them fit perfectly together.
-For example, **Meddling Mage** and **Pyroclasm** aren't cards you always want to see in the same hand.
+It isn't fully clear how the opponent should sideboard against hFEB, because they have many potentially strong cards but not all of them fit perfectly together. **Meddling Mage** and **Pyroclasm** aren't cards you always want to see in the same hand.
 That said, the combination can still be effective: Pyroclasm clears the board, and then Mage can shut off a line by naming a key combo piece.

 It's possible that the opponent cuts some **Sylvan Library** to make room for Meddling Mage or other interaction.
 In any case, this version can be even harder than the traditional GW variants, because it adds another axis of hate.